Shayna Jack: 2022 Commonwealth Games

 In the 4×100 metre freestyle relay at the 2022 Commonwealth Games, held in Birmingham, England, Jack helped win the gold medal in a time of 3:30.64 by splitting a 52.72 for the second leg of the relay in the final.
 For the 50 metre freestyle, she swam a time of 24.36 seconds in the final to win the bronze medal, securing the final podium spot by finishing 0.42 seconds ahead of fourth-place finisher Emma Chelius of South Africa.
 In the 100 metre freestyle, she finished 0.25 seconds behind gold medalist Mollie O'Callaghan with a time of 52.88 seconds to win the silver medal.
 On 10 August, following her medal-winning performances at the 2022 Commonwealth Games, Jack was named to the 2022 Duel in the Pool roster for Team Australia.

+2023: Australian Swimming Championships

+At the 2023 Australian Swimming Championships, in Gold Coast, Queensland, Jack won the silver medal in the 100-metre freestyle with a 2023 World Aquatics Championships qualifying time of 52.64 seconds, finishing 0.01 seconds behind gold medalist Mollie O'Callaghan and 0.58 seconds ahead of the next-fastest competitor.
+On the second day, she won the gold medal in the 50 metre freestyle with a World Championships qualifying time of 24.45 seconds.
+On the fourth of four days, she won the bronze medal in the 200 metre freestyle with a 1:55.37.

+Two months later, Jack won the B Final of the 200-metre freestyle at the 2023 Australian Swimming Trials with a time of 1:56.82.

+2024: Paris Olympics

+Shayna Jack qualified for at least four events at the 2024 Paris Olympics.
+She won gold medals in the Women's 4 × 100 metre freestyle relay and Women's 4 × 200 metre freestyle relay.

-Television
+Television appearances

-In 2020, it was announced Jack would be participating the Seven Network's reality program SAS Australia.
+In 2020, Jack participated on Seven Network's reality program SAS Australia.

+In 2025, she participated on Network 10's reality series I'm a Celebrity...Get Me Out of Here! for its 11th season.

+Personal life

+Jack is engaged to Australian hockey player Joel Rintala.
+She was awarded an Order of Australia in 2025 for her service to sport as a gold medallist at the Paris Olympic Games 2024.